kzulhasnain/-cs326-final-group34/docs/milestone2.md

 Screenshot 2: post's comments button
 ![alt text](https://github.com/kzulhasnain/cs326-final-group34/blob/main/docs/screenshoots/comment.png)
+This is the main page of the application.
+Below the web page logo lies the boxes with job infomation.
+Users can click on the "comment" botton to ask questions or give opinions.

 Screenshot 3: post's like button
 ![alt text](https://github.com/kzulhasnain/cs326-final-group34/blob/main/docs/screenshoots/like.png)
 This is the main page of the application.
+If the user is interested in the job, he/she can click on the "like" button and apply for the job.

 Screenshot 4: user register page
 ![alt text](https://github.com/kzulhasnain/cs326-final-group34/blob/main/docs/screenshoots/register.png)